czachariadis/Arduino/README.md

 # Arduino

-Projects i did with using the arduino course.
+Projects I did with using the arduino course.